MIACollaborative/pJITAI-toolbox/README.md

 The mHealth Center for Discovery, Optimization & Translation of Temporally-Precise Interventions is supported by the National Institutes of Health's National Institute of Biomedical Imaging and Bioengineering through its Biomedical Technology Resource Centers Program.

 # Important note
-The `source setup.sh` script is Mac specific, using `homebrew` to setup the environment.
+The `setup.sh` script is Mac specific, using `homebrew` to setup the environment.

 # Ways of Running this Repo